 It is important you know where your rubbish and recycling ends up, we publish our data and report so you can see how we work.

-- Landfill avoidance is our top priority and only used as a last resort.
-Just 2.1% went to landfill.
-The average landfill rate in England was 7.8%, so we are ahead of most other counties.
+• Just 0.6% of Kent’s waste went to landfill.
+The average landfill rate in England was 7.3%, so we are ahead of most other counties.

-- In Kent we recycled or composted 44% of our waste, but the average for the country was 42.3%, we are all working hard to improve on this.
+• In Kent we recycled, reused or composted 42.1% of our waste, and we are all working hard to improve on this.
+The average for England was 41.7%.

 To get the details of this data use our interactive end destinations report on Microsoft Power BI.